 Community Gardens (Groups Only)

 Community gardening brings neighbors together and empowers people to supplement their food supply by growing it themselves.
-ACFB provides gardening expertise, volunteer help, tools, seeds and more to area community gardens.
+The Food Bank provides gardening expertise, volunteer help, tools, seeds and more to area community gardens.
 Learn more about Community Gardens.

-No prior garden experience is needed – an ACFB gardening professional will be there to direct the group.
+No prior garden experience is needed – a Food Bank gardening professional will be there to direct the group.
 Projects may include gardening, clean-up, plant rescue, plant shows or produce collection.
 Most projects last about three hours.
 This project is not appropriate for those who cannot do moderate lifting (20-40 lbs.) or stand for prolonged periods.

 Grocery Floor (Individuals Only)

-Our special event volunteers have the opportunity to help at a wide spectrum of events benefiting ACFB – everything from greeting guests at events to collecting donations at a Major League Baseball game, or helping at our annual Hunger Walk/Run!
+Our special event volunteers have the opportunity to help at a wide spectrum of events benefiting the Food Bank – everything from greeting guests at events to collecting donations at a Major League Baseball game, or helping at our annual Hunger Walk Run!
 With some exceptions, most special event volunteer opportunities are offered on weeknights or weekends.

 As the Atlanta Community Food Bank continues to expand we continue to streamline our processes to more efficiently meet the growing demand for our services.

 Ready to get started?
-Please review the projects.
-Click here to fill out the Group Volunteer Request Form if you are interested in bringing a group of 5 or more.
-If you are an individual, please visit our CERVIS Volunteer Management system page to see project dates and times and to register for specific projects.
+If you are interested in bringing a group of 8 or more, visit our Groups page.
+If you are an individual, please visit our list of opportunities to see project dates and times and to register for specific projects.

-If you are seeking volunteer hours in connection to any court-related matter or if you have been advised or sentenced to perform community service for a misdemeanor or legal violation, you are required to go through a screening and orientation prior to volunteering with ACFB.
+If you are seeking volunteer hours in connection to any court-related matter or if you have been advised or sentenced to perform community service for a misdemeanor or legal violation, you are required to go through a screening and orientation prior to volunteering with the Food Bank.

 You are eligible to be a part of our court-related community service program provided you meet the following criteria: